 They would not go to sleep the first night.
 I had that expectation.
 I knew it and it was part of the reason we decided to drive the whole way in one day.
 We hoped for only one bad night, instead of two or more.
 It was 3 am before they went to sleep!
 Torture, man.

 We were fairly refreshed.
-We had breakfast.
-We went swimming.
-We got them in the car for a nap (and also to do some errands and visiting).
+We had breakfast, went swimming, and took the kids in the car for a nap (and also to do some errands and visiting).
 Naps were short, but long enough to keep their moods stable.
 We visited with family and they had a sand pit and digger toy in the backyard.
 The kids loved this!
 If we hadn’t had the option to visit my cousin’s home, we would’ve gone to a park with a playground.

 We were invited to a pizza and beer party that evening.
 It was in a restaurant with nowhere for the kids to play.
 Our kids were starting to meltdown.
 The other little kids were melting down.
 We left pretty early and headed back to the hotel.
 My mom and sister were also scheduled to arrive later in the evening and I wanted to be there for them.
 I was excited!
 It was also an excellent way to get the 2 year old on my back (check out these toddler carriers), so we could “go see grandma when she gets here,” while also calming her down for sleep.
 Actually, I think the carrier helped prevent a pre-bedtime meltdown for both of us.

 My extended family members ended up taking over the lobby to chat and drink that evening.
 I still had the two year old on my back.
 She was so tired and nothing was working to get her to sleep.
 We tried hallways, our room, and even outside.

 “I want to go to grandma’s room,” she peeped.
 Since my mom and sister were in the lobby, their was empty, dark, and quiet.
 Only 90 seconds later and she was asleep.
 My husband and son were in our room, so I was able to lay her down and go back to the lobby and enjoy some conversation with my family!